evelyn1zaukobwn2gldvx-cyber/rumhaven-whitepape/part4/rum-tokenomics.md

 - Team & advisor allocations include standard lockups and vesting to align incentives with long-term success.
 - Liquidity & rewards allocation ensures smooth market function and community event funding.

+### LOT Launch Liquidity Note

+As part of the LOT token launch mechanics, the team will earmark a defined portion of LOT sale proceeds to acquire $RUM on open markets and provide initial $RUM liquidity (e.g., via LP pools).
+This is intended to:
+- Support immediate market-making for $RUM and reduce initial slippage.
+- Ensure that early participants and players can access $RUM for gameplay without excessive friction.

+All liquidity actions will be documented on-chain where possible and communicated via official channels, with clear accounting of amounts and destination (liquidity pools or reserve wallets).

 </div>